I love teaching. I love learning. I love working with students.

 I believe that students learn the most when they are challenged and I prefer to lead students to the answer rather than provide it directly.
-In today’s world of internet searches, it is easy to find an answer but more important for students to be able to use answers to raise new questions.
+In today’s world of internet searches, it is easy to find an answer but more important for students to be able to develop critical thinking skills and use the answers they find to raise new questions.
 My approach in the classroom and laboratory stresses the inseparable ideas of form and function.

 Spiders of Minnesota